 JOUR 507.
 Practicum in Journalism (Professional).
 1-3 Hours.

-Practical experience in a supervised professional setting.
-Students enrolled receive credit for professional experience in advertising, public relations, news-editorial, radio, television, photojournalism, communications, social media and related fields.
+Practical experience in a supervised professional setting for which the student does not receive pay.
+Students enrolled receive credit for professional experience in advertising, public relations, news-editorial, radio, television, photojournalism, and related fields.
 Supervision is provided by the employer offering the professional experience.
 Credit hours will be graded on a satisfactory/unsatisfactory basis.
 Enrollment requires consent of instructor.
 Students also must be registered with the Journalism Career Center.
 Limit of three hours enrollment in JOUR 507 in a student's total course work.
 No student may have more than four hours total in JOUR 506, JOUR 507, and JOUR 508.
-A student is allowed to receive credit and financial compensation if both are offered by the employer.
-Prerequisite: Having completed either JOUR 415 or JOUR 560 with a grade of 2.0 or above, having completed at least 11 hours of journalism, having a grade point average of 2.5 or above, both overall and in journalism, reporting to a journalism or communications professional, working at least 40 hours for one credit, at least 80 hours for two hours of credit, at least 120 hours for three hours of credit, and completing a 4-5 page report accompanied by work samples.
+A student may not turn a paid internship into a credit internship.
+Prerequisite: Having completed either JOUR 415 or JOUR 435 (or Jour 560) with a grade of 2.0 or above, having completed at least eleven hours of journalism, having a grade point average of 2.5 or above, both overall and in journalism, reporting to a journalism or communications professional, working at least forty hours for one credit, at least eighty hours for two hours of credit, receiving no pay for these hours, and completing a 4-5 page report accompanied by work samples.
 FLD.

 JOUR 508.
 Practicum in Journalism (Academic).
 1-2 Hours.